imjoseangel/terraform-azurerm-kubernetes/README.md

 # terraform-azurerm-kubernetes

-## Deploys a Kubernetes cluster on AKS with monitoring support through Azure Log Analytics
+## Deploys a Kubernetes cluster on AKS with application gateway support

 This Terraform module deploys a Kubernetes cluster on Azure using AKS (Azure Kubernetes Service)